MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://gourl.io

-  GoURL offers a range of plugins and APIs to accept Dash online.
+  GoURL offers a range of plugins and APIs to accept MarteX online.
 White label solutions to process payments with your logo and on your server are also available.